Hardware

 The WDC W65C02S and W65C22S must not be substituted.
 Do not attempt to use NMOS chips (without the C in the number).
 Some older CMOS designs may work but there are no plans to support out-of-production ICs.

-Only the Raspberry Pi design of the Pi Pico has been tested.
+Only the Raspberry Pi design of the Pi Pico 2 has been tested.
 Both original and “H” (header) versions work great.
-Pin-compatible alternatives may work, check the forums.
-The 3-pin SWD connection on the Pi Pico RIA is no longer used internally and may be ignored when looking for alternatives.
+Pin-compatible alternatives usually work, check the forums.
+The 3-pin SWD connection on the Pi Pico RIA is no longer used and may be ignored when looking for alternatives.